jpetazzo/tinyshellscript.com/kubernetes-online-intermediate.md

 The curriculum is suitable to all Kubernetes deployment models:
 **public cloud** (AKS, EKS, GKE…), **private cloud** (OpenStack…), or **on-premises** (on your own servers in datacenters).

+We also offer a [Kubernetes Intensive Training](kubernetes-online-intensive.md) which covers more topic, but goes at a much faster pace.

 ## TARGET AUDIENCE